kcshettar/WebService_SP_CAPITAL_IQ/ConsoleApplicationAPIWebService/README.txt

 and saves time.

 Project Names:
-1. Integration Services MacquarieTestNew: (SSIS Package)
+1. IntegrationServicesMacquarieAsset: (SSIS Package)
     - This is an Integration Services Project
-    - This Project contains a Data Flow Task.
+    - This Project contains a Data Flow Task
-    - The package will extract the values from column name 'Asset' from the source excel file.
+    - The package will extract the values from column name 'Asset' & 'Address' from the source excel file
-    - Sorts the values in Ascending order
+    - Sorts the values in Ascending order according to 'Asset'
     - Dumps the data into OLE DB Destination i.e. MacquarieData Database and assigns primary key to each Asset name

 2. ConsoleApplicationAPIWebService:
     - This is a Console Application Project
     - This Application is built using C#
-    - Refer Developer's Guide (SPCapitalIQAPIDevelopersGuide_v20046.pdf) before working with source code
+    - Refer Developer's Guide (SPCapitalIQAPIDevelopersGuide_v20046.pdf) before using source code
     - This makes requests to the API to get the data back from the S&P Capital IQ
     - The response data is stored into several objects.
 Clear the requests everytime in the source code to avoid duplicate requests to API
-    - The source code has all the necessary comments to understand the process
+    - The source code has all the necessary comments to understand the process & code
     - There's option to access data with JSON format that is present in the current source code
     - A model view is created using the entity framework to access and store data to the Database
     - Calculate total number of requests: (Total Number of mnemonics * Total number of times invoked to data services) [Note: If a mnemonic gives back 'n' number of responses, it's still considered as one request E.g. List of Key Personnel in a company]
-    - Request count & Execution time calculation logic has been already added in the source code
+    - Request count & Execution time calculation logic has been already added in the source code.
+Refer the source code for more logics

 3. MacquarieListReportProject:
     - This is a Reporting Services Project